rdegges/django-twilio/docs/source/views.rst

         # ...
     )

-By default, twilio will stop the recording after 5 seconds of silence have been detected--but you can easily adjust this number as you see fit.
+By default, Twilio will stop the recording after 5 seconds of silence has been detected, but you can easily adjust this number as you see fit.
 If you're planning on recording calls that may include hold times or other things, then you should probably bump this number up to avoid ending the recording if you get put on hold.

 Transcribe Your Call Recording
 ******************************

 On occasion, you may want to transcribe your call recordings.
-Maybe you're making a call to your secretary to describe your TODO list, and want to ensure you get it in text format--or maybe you're just talking with colleagues about how to best destroy the earth.
-Whatever the situation may be, twilio's got you covered!
+Maybe you're making a call to your secretary to describe your TODO list and want to ensure you get it in text format, or maybe you're just talking with colleagues about how to best take over the world.
+Whatever the situation may be, Twilio has you covered!

-In this example, we'll record our call, and force twilio to transcribe it after we hang up.
-We'll also give twilio a URL to POST to once it's finished transcribing, so that we can do some stuff with our transcribed text (maybe we'll email it to ourselves, or something).
+In this example, we'll record our call, and force Twilio to transcribe it after we hang up.
+We'll also give Twilio a URL to POST to once it's finished transcribing, so that we can do some stuff with our transcribed text (maybe we'll email it to ourselves, or something).

 .. note::
     Transcribing is a **paid** feature.
-See twilio's `pricing page
+See Twilio's `pricing page
-    <http://www.twilio.com/pricing-signup>`_ for the current rates.
-Also--twilio
+    <https://www.twilio.com/pricing>`_ for the current rates.
+Also, Twilio
     limits transcription time to 2 minutes or less.
-If you set the ``max_length`` attribute to > 120 (seconds), then twilio will **not** transcribe your call, and will instead write an error to your debug log (in the twilio web panel).
+If you set the ``max_length`` attribute to > 120 (seconds), then Twilio will **not** transcribe your call, and will instead write a warning to your debug log (in the Twilio web panel).

 ::

     # urls.py
-    urlpatterns = patterns('',
+    urlpatterns = patterns(
+        '',
         # ...
         url(r'^record/$', 'django_twilio.views.record', {
             'action': '/call_john/',